Domoconnor/orange-corpus/05_Networking.md

 The sensor is planning to send around 700 bytes of data an hour to the hub, the hub then processes that data.
 If the clock sends a request to the hub then the hub processed that and responds with data back to the clock.
 Using AT mode it is simply a matter of writing down to serial the bytes you wish to send across the network, all the nodes are configured to talk to one another.
 The clock and sensor both have their destination addresses set 0x0 pointing to the coordinator while the coordinator has its address set to 0x000000000000FFFF.
 This allows it to broadcast, the sensor won’t respond as it will not be needed and will be utilising sleep mode on the XBee whereas the clock will respond as the broadcast will directed at the clock.

-Code used for Hub with AT Mode can be found here.
+Code used for Hub with AT Mode can be found <a href="/XbeeAPI/Hub/HubAT.py">here</a>.

 #####Problems